ss3sim/ss3sim/README.md

 install.packages("devtools")
 devtools::install_github("ss3sim/ss3sim", dependencies = TRUE)

-# If you would like to run simulations in parallel, also install:
+# If you would like to run simulations in parallel, then also run:
 install.packages(c("doParallel", "foreach"))
 ```